-4 The ex-ante allowed revenue is a weighted average of the regulator's cost forecast and 5 the utility's cost forecast.
-The regulator's forecast receives 75% weight while the utility's 6 forecast receives 25% weight.
-The IQI adjustment factor is composed of an incentive rate and 7 an ex-post-additional income factor.
-The incentive rate specifies the sharing, between the utility 8 and consumers , of expenditure variances between the utility and consumers, between the 9 utility's actual expenditures and its ex-ante allowed revenue.
-The incentive rate increases as the 10 variance between the utility's cost forecast and regulator's cost forecast decreases.
-The ex-post 11 additional income factor-is rewards the utility for a cost forecast that is at or below Ofgem's own forecast.
-Together these provisions make calculated to make the menu incentive compatible: 12 13 the utility maximizes profits when its actual cost matches its cost forecast and it pursues 14 maximum possible cost savings throughout the plan term.
-The incentive rate is designed to 15 create incentives to cut costs, while the additional income factor is calculated to incentivize the 16 utility to provide accurate forecasts.
-There are minimal gains from proposing a high forecast 17 and subsequently incurring low costs.
+9 The ex-ante allowed revenue is a weighted average of the regulator's cost forecast and 10 the utility's cost forecast.
+The regulator's forecast receives 75% weight while the utility's 11 forecast receives 25% weight.
+The IQI adjustment factor is composed of an incentive rate and 12 an additional income factor.
+The incentive rate specifies the sharing between the utility and 13 consumers of expenditure variances between the utility's actual expenditures and its ex-ante 14 allowed revenue.
+The incentive rate increases as the variance between the utility's cost forecast 15 and regulator's cost forecast decreases.
+The additional income factor rewards the utility for a 16 cost forecast that is at or below Ofgem's own forecast.
+Together these provisions make the 17 menu incentive compatible: the utility maximizes profits when its actual cost matches its cost 18 forecast, and it pursues maximum possible cost savings throughout the plan term.
+There are 19 minimal gains from proposing a high forecast and subsequently incurring low costs.

-The menu developed for the 2010-2015 plan and presented in Ofgem (2009) is given in 18 19 the matrix below.
-The first line of the matrix is a ratio between the utility's cost forecast and the 20 regulator's cost forecast.
-A ratio of less than 100 means the utility is forecasting a lower cost 21 than the regulator, while a ratio above 100 means the utility's cost forecast is higher than the 22 regulator's.
-The second row is the utility's share of what it over or underspends relative to the 23 ex-ante allowed revenue.
-The incentive rate increases as the ratio of the utility's forecast to the 24 regulator's forecast decreases in order to provide greater incentives for the utility to cut costs 25 and improve productivity to provide a forecast that is not inflated.
-The third row is the ex-ante 26 revenue the utility can collect, expressed as a percentage of the regulator's cost forecast.
-The 27 values which begin in the second column section labeled IQI Adjustment factor are-illustrate the 28 possibilities for additional revenue the utility is allowed to collect once it reports its actual 29 expenditures for the previous yearprice control period, expressed as percentages of the 30 regulator's cost estimate.
+20 The menu developed for the 2010-2015 plan and presented in Ofgem (2009) is given in the matrix below.
+The first line of the matrix is a ratio between the utility's cost forecast and the 21 22 regulator's cost forecast.
+A ratio of less than 100 means the utility is forecasting a lower cost 23 than the regulator, while a ratio above 100 means the utility's cost forecast is higher than the 24 regulator's.
+The second row is the utility's share of what it over or underspends relative to the 25 ex-ante allowed revenue.
+The incentive rate increases as the ratio of the utility's forecast to the 26 regulator's forecast decreases in order to provide greater incentives for the utility to cut costs 27 and improve productivity to provide a forecast that is not inflated.
+The third row is the ex-ante 28 revenue the utility can collect, expressed as a percentage of the regulator's cost forecast.
+29 The values which begin in the second section labeled IQI Adjustment factor illustrate the possibilities for additional revenue the utility is allowed to collect once it reports its actual expenditures for the price control period, expressed as percentages of the regulator's cost

+- 1 estimate.
 Incentive compatibility is represented by the shaded boxes.
-For each 31 value of the ratio between actual expenditure and Ofgem's forecast expenditure, the utility

-- 1 receives the highest adjustment when that ratio equals the utility expenditure forecast to - 2 regulator expenditure forecast ratio.
-Cost cutting incentives are represented by the fact that in - 3 all cases the utility receives additional revenue by cutting costs.
-The IQI adjustment factor is - 4 highest when the utility's actual expenditures match or are less than its own forecast of - 5 expenditures.
+For each value of the - 2 ratio between actual expenditure and Ofgem's forecast expenditure, the utility receives the - 3 highest adjustment when that ratio equals the utility expenditure forecast to regulator - 4 expenditure forecast ratio.
+Cost cutting incentives are represented by the fact that in all cases - 5 the utility receives additional revenue by cutting costs.
+The IQI adjustment factor is highest - 6 when the utility's actual expenditures match or are less than its own forecast of expenditures.